ab2pentest/ab2.github.io/_posts/2021-12-14-No-Wsl-After-2Day.md

 ![2021-12-14_21-43-12](https://user-images.githubusercontent.com/84577967/174202470-c8906b00-0fa4-4a71-9bd8-59544f21c584.png)

-And congratulations!
-Now the linux vm machine will start in background and you can use everything on your windows desktop as you are working on linux.
+Congratulations!
+The Linux VM will now run in the background and you can use everything on your Windows desktop as if you were working on Linux.

 ![2021-12-14_21-37-02](https://user-images.githubusercontent.com/84577967/174202479-33a0edae-a420-4eb8-915d-bad3ce10dfc2.png)